 Position: For almost ten years, partisan politics of the worst kind has kept Kansans from receiving our own federal tax money to help the underinsured and our hospitals.
 It is past time to get Kansas money into the hands of Kansans to assist with needed health care.

 (click here for more)

-Details: Until federal laws change, we must find ways for individuals and families, especially those in lower income brackets, to have more affordable care.
-Access to more affordable health-care has so many pluses.
-Improved Medicaid availability will help more people have access to healthcare and more healthcare providers to be reimbursed for their services.
+Details: We must find ways for individuals and families, especially those in lower income situations, to have better care.
+Access to better health care has so many pluses.
+Improved Medicaid availability will help more people have access to health care and more health care providers to be reimbursed for their services.
 It is not THE solution, only a step forward.
-It is also not a final solution, cast in stone that cannot be amended in the future…of course it can!
+Nor is it a final solution, cast in stone that cannot be amended in the future.
+Of course it can!

-While we have been mired in partisan politics, letting other states use our federal tax money, what I call the death spiral of medical expenses continues to pick up steam.
+While we have been mired in partisan politics, letting other states use our tax money, what I call the death spiral of medical expenses continues to pick up steam.
 As more folks become uninsured, the cost for those who are insured goes up due to un-recouped expenses by providers.
-In turn, even more folks become uninsured, which increases the costs, which in turn….and on, and on.
+In turn, even more folks become uninsured which increases the costs which in turn….and on, and on.
 This spiral cannot continue.
-We must find ways for most all consumers to be insured and have access to healthcare.
+We must find ways for most all consumers to be insured and have access to health care.
 Medicaid expansion is just one possibility.

 “An investment in knowledge pays the best interest.”
 Benjamin Franklin

-Issue: Providing equitable and adequate school funding as required by the Kansas Constitution.
+Issue: Providing equitable and adequate school funding as required by the Constitution.